 Located on San Francisco Bay, this is the site where assembly of the first cleanup system will begin within the next month.
-The combination of available yard space and sheltered water access makes it the ideal basecamp for the launch of Cleanup System #1.
+The combination of available yard space and sheltered water access makes it the ideal basecamp for the launch of ocean cleanup System 001.

 As the 600m-long system will be assembled, it will gradually be lowered into the adjacent Seaplane Lagoon, where the system will be afloat until the launch window opens for the tow-out to the Pacific Ocean.
 The assembly phase will be followed by a set of final tests before we attempt to launch this first cleanup system in the Great Pacific Garbage Patch, currently scheduled for mid-2018.